On Mount Etna

 And now let’s your adrenalin run high, visiting Regalbuto Adventure Park or Pozzillo Lake, entertainment for young and old.

-Cable car routes and free gliding with over 80 attractions including Tibetan and Nepalese bridges, nets, Tyrolean lianas, and much more.
+Cable car routes and free gliding with more than 80 attractions including Tibetan and Nepalese bridges, nets, Tyrolean lianas, and much more.

 There are also 4 climbing walls.
-Lots of fun activities for children aged 3 to 6 years with special security implementations.
+Lots of fun activities for children from 3 to 6 years old with special safety implementations.